 (j) Effect of a Decision on a Grievance.
-The decision on a grievance shall be binding between the LHA and the grievant with respect to the particular circumstances involved in the grievance, provided that if a court has jurisdiction to determine a matter which has been subject to decision on a grievance, the court's determination on the matter shall supersede the decision on the grievance.
+The decision on a Grievance shall be binding between the LHA and the Grievant with respect to the particular circumstances involved in the Grievance, provided that if a court has jurisdiction to determine a matter which has been subject to decision on a Grievance, the court's determination on the matter shall supersede the decision on the Grievance.
 The fact that a person may have failed to grieve a matter shall not affect any such jurisdiction by a court.
-As between the LHA and any person who was not a grievant, the decision on a grievance shall have no binding effect.
+As between the LHA and any person who was not a Grievant, the decision on a Grievance shall have no binding effect.

 6.09: LTO and Resident Participation

 (1) Purpose.
-Participation by residents of public housing, including representation on LHA governing boards and through effective Local Tenant Organizations (LTOs), is beneficial to the administration of public housing.
-Cooperative working relationships enhance housing programs and benefit both LHAs and residents.
-The purpose of 760 CMR 6.09 is to encourage the formation of representative organizations and to provide all residents the opportunity to be heard on and participate in matters affecting the interests of the residents.
-Each LHA shall comply with 760 CMR 6.09 and any additional written guidance issued by the Department.
+Participation by Residents of public housing, including representation on LHA governing boards and through effective Local Tenant Organizations (LTOs), is beneficial to the administration of public housing.
+Cooperative working relationships enhance housing programs and benefit both LHAs and Residents.
+The purpose of 760 CMR 6.09 is to encourage the formation of representative organizations and to provide all Residents the opportunity to be heard on and participate in matters affecting the interests of the Residents.
+Each LHA shall comply with 760 CMR 6.09 and any additional written guidance issued by EOHLC.

 (2) LTO Recognition.

 (a) Recognition Requirements for LTOs.
-The LHA shall encourage and assist public housing tenants and adult household members (referred to in 760 CMR 6.00 as “residents”) to form one or more Resident Associations with democratically elected officers to represent the residents in dealing with the LHA on matters which affect their rights, status, duties, welfare, or other interests.
-Once formed, a Resident Association may, but is not required to, submit a written request to the LHA to recognize the Association as the official LTO representing a specific group of residents for a five year term.
+The LHA shall encourage and assist public housing Tenants and adult Household Members (referred to in 760 CMR 6.00 as “Residents”) to form one or more Resident Associations with democratically elected officers to represent the Residents in dealing with the LHA on matters which affect their rights, status, duties, welfare, or other interests.
+Once formed, a Resident Association may, but is not required to, submit a written request to the LHA to recognize the Association as the official LTO representing a specific group of Residents for a five year term.
 In order to be recognized as an LTO, an Association shall demonstrate that:

 1. Persons Represented.
-The Association is and will be representative of one of the following groups: all residents of LHA operated public housing city-wide, town-wide, neighborhood-wide, or program-wide (all of which may include tenants in federally subsidized housing); all residents in state-aided family housing; all residents in state-aided elderly/handicapped housing; or all residents in a particular state-aided development or in public housing operated on behalf of an LHA which is not owned or managed by the LHA.
+The Association is and will be representative of one of the following groups: all Residents of LHA operated public housing city-wide, town-wide, neighborhood-wide, or program-wide (all of which may include Tenants in federally subsidized housing); all Residents in state-aided family housing; all Residents in state-aided elderly/disabled housing; or all Residents in a particular state-aided Development or in public housing operated on behalf of an LHA which is not owned or managed by the LHA.

 2. Participation by Residents.
-The Association does not and will not impose any unreasonable restriction on participation by any resident whom it represents.
+The Association does not and will not impose any unreasonable restriction on participation by any Resident whom it represents.

 3. Purpose of Representation.
-The purpose of the Association is to provide representation for residents in matters which affect their rights, status, duties, or other common interests, and to seek and maintain a courteous working relationship with the LHA.
+The purpose of the Association is to provide representation for Residents in matters which affect their rights, status, duties, or other common interests, and to seek and maintain a courteous working relationship with the LHA.

 4. Notices.
-The Association provides the residents whom it represents with sufficient notice of its activities.
-Any notice required to be given by an LTO to the residents will be sufficient if given at least seven calendar days before the event and if posted in prominent locations in the development lobby or community room and in the LHA's Office(s).
+The Association provides the Residents whom it represents with sufficient notice of its activities.
+Any notice required to be given by an LTO to the Residents will be sufficient if given at least seven calendar days before the event and if posted in prominent locations in the Development lobby or community room and in the LHA's Office(s).
 More notice, including notices delivered by flyers, mail or email, is encouraged.
 In an emergency, such as in response to an emergency board meeting called by the LHA or in other situations in which it is not possible to give seven days' notice, notice will be sufficient if given 48 hours before the event.